 Small businesses are critical to the economic vitality and stability of the Montana economy.
 The Secretary of State's Office is here to serve you as you launch your new business venture.
-The information included on this page may not be inclusive of all the requirements you will need to fulfill for your business.
+The information included on this page may not be inclusive of all the requirements you may need to successfully start your business.
 It is recommended that you seek appropriate legal and/or financial advice before making important business decisions.
 If you’re looking for a quick reference, our eight-step checklist summarizes the information provided on this page.

-A registered business name must be sufficiently distinctive from another registered business name so that it does not cause confusion in an absolute or linguistic sense.
+A registered business name must be distinguishable from another registered business name so that it does not cause confusion in an absolute or linguistic sense.

-The following conditions WILL NOT make a business name distinguishable on the Secretary of State’s records:
+The following makes a business name distinguishable on our records:

-- the substitution of an Arabic numeral for a spelled out number.
-For example: “3 Kings," "III Kings," and “Three Kings," are not distinguishable;
+- The substitution of an Arabic or Roman numeral for a spelled out number.
+For example: “3 Kings," "III Kings," and “Three Kings," are not distinguishable.

-- the substitution of a lower case letter for a capital letter, for example: "d" and "D" are not distinguishable;
+- The substitution of a lower case letter for a capital letter.
+For example: "d" and "D" are not distinguishable on the records.

 Step One: Determine Your Business Structure

 The first decision you need to make as you launch your business is what kind of organizational structure it should have.
 Should it be a sole proprietorship?
 A partnership?
 A corporation?
 The answers to these questions should be based on several factors:

 - The degree of control you want to have over the business.

 - The degree of formal organization you need.